East African Bishops Should Support Education for Pregnant Teens

-Representatives of the Catholic church in Eastern Africa will meet in Addis Ababa in Addis Ababa later this week to discuss “vibrant diversity, equal dignity, and peaceful unity” in the region.
+Representatives of the Catholic church in Eastern Africa will meet in Addis Ababa later this week to discuss “vibrant diversity, equal dignity, and peaceful unity” in the region.

 A good place to start would be to change the way the Church treats pregnant teenagers.